pivotal-cf/areas-of-contribution/README.md

 - Have you observed a pivot do this?
   - Don't check anything unless you have
   - When you observed this:
-    - Did it required prompting?
+    - Did it require prompting?
 Check "Only when asked"
     - Is consistent & unprompted?
 Check "Appropriately"
     - Have they sometimes needed prompting?
 Check "Occassionaly"
     - Is it more nuanced?
 Use a combination of these boxes